 — Elder Clark Gilbert, Commissioner of Church Educational Systems

 When in doubt, you can always contact your

 Do you know someone currently in an online degree program from BYU-Idaho or Ensign College?
 They have already completed the application and could help give you pointers or walk you through it.

 If you participated in PathwayConnect, consider reaching out to your service missionaries.
 They are a great resource and can help you through the process.

-After nine months of sobriety, Tiffany Anderson decided to apply for BYU-Pathway, but she hesitated after learning about the honor code.
-Her service missionaries lovingly assured her that perfection is not expected but that living by the honor code meant trying her best to live the standards.
+After nine months of sobriety, Tiffany Anderson decided to apply for an online degree program, but hesitated after learning about some of the standards.
+Her service missionaries lovingly assured her that perfection is not expected; what mattered most was her efforts to grow closer to Jesus Christ.
 Tiffany found the courage to apply and later graduated with a

 — Tiffany Anderson, Graduate, USA